mikebots/mikesbot-repo/README.md

 ___________________________________________________________

+# Setting Up The Bot
-First off: In order to get dependencies on your bot you must go to your terminal or type ctrl + ` if you want the Visual Studios Code terminal
+First off: In order to get dependencies on your bot you must go to your terminal.
+If you want the Visual Studios Code terminal simply press new terminal.
 Then you want to type: npm install and press enter

 Note: This may take a while so be patient!